ESSPRADEEP05/ESSPRADEEP05/README.md

 - 👋 Hi, I’m @ESSPRADEEP05
 - 👀 I’m interested in developing newer technologies
-- 🌱 I’m currently learning btech 1st year computer science engineering student
+- 🌱 I’m currently doing btech 1st year as computer science engineering student
 - 💞️ I’m looking to collaborate with the best company by the time of my graduation(2025)
 - 📫 How to reach me ...9110797340